 No city in America could be a better place to investigate the potential of ultrafast Internet connections than Pittsburgh.
 Google Inc. need look no further as it tries to find the right community where it would deliver Internet services directly to homes at speeds of one gigabit per second.
 Pittsburgh has innovators who have pioneered computer networks and Internet applications, it has a government poised to support rapid deployment of infrastructure and it has Pittsburghers with a diverse set of needs, opinions and interests.

 The City of Pittsburgh, working with local universities and other organizations, is preparing a proposal to convince Google to select Pittsburgh for this exciting new experiment.
 But Pittsburgh won't be selected if Google doesn't hear from you, the potential users of this new ultrafast network.

 Here's how you can help.
-This site and Google's formal response site provide ways for individuals and organizations to express their ideas and their support for this project.
+This site and Erie website design provide ways for individuals and organizations to express their ideas and their support for this project.
 Please check the sections below to learn more about how you can help.
 And please do so now.
 Google wants your response by March 26.
 Pittsburgh needs your response!

 Disclaimer | Contact us | Photography courtesy of Brian Cohen, Joshua Franzos, Daryl Hollinger, Brad Feinknopf, Carnegie Mellon University, UPMC, and Visit Pittsburgh